vcuspinera/Banxico_SIE_API_guide/README.md

 #### 5. Get a data frame of one series using `getSerieDataFrame(series, idSerie)`

-This function will be helpful to get a data frame for the annual counterfeit of mexican banknotes __(SM1255)__ series, from the vector returned by the `getSerieDataFrame` in the previous point #3.
+This function will be helpful to get a data frame for the annual counterfeit number of 500 pesos banknotes (__SM1253__ series), from the vector returned by the `getSerieDataFrame` in the previous point #3.

 ```{r get SM1255 df}
 # getting the series